 In July 2012, American ISPs will begin cracking down on file-sharing.
 This new policy may not effect Usenet users, however, nobody knows for sure yet.
 So, better safe than sorry.

-- Use a Usenet server that supports SSL
+- Use a Usenet server that supports SSL, such as Easynews.

-- Use a download program that supports SSL
+- Use a download program that supports SSL, such as Super-NZB.

 A VPN connection works just like an ISP connection: once you have it set up, you can just “dial in” to it from your Network Connections control panel.
 There are a lot of settings and options, and it takes a few minutes to go through them all.
 But once you have it set up, a VPN is very easy to use.

 Almost everything you do will work over the VPN, but a few things won’t.
 For example, your ISP’s SMTP email server may not let you send email.
 If it insists that you be on the ISP network, it will refuse your connection because the VPN makes it look like you are an outsider.
 Right?
 Not even your ISP can see through the VPN.
 Of course, you can disconnect from the VPN, send your mail, and then log back onto the VPN very easily and quickly.